JowoScript/JowoScript/README.md

 <li>PT JowoScript Technology Indonesia product listing is not free and you must purchase a business license to activate all features.
 This all fair</li>
 <li>PT JowoScript Technology Indonesia does not open job vacancies in any country</li>
 <li>Purchase of PT JowoScript Technology Indonesia's licensed business products must be legal and registered with the law</li>
-<li>PT JowoScript Technology Indonesia product listing not sold on the public market and black market</li>
+<li>PT JowoScript Technology Indonesia product listing not sold on the public market and black market if you buy that wall is fake product</li>
 <li>Purchase of PT JowoScript Technology Indonesia's licensed business products must be Basic Regulatory Requirements for Registration and Purchase</li>
 </ul>